 The photographer will give you a licence that will reflect the agreed use - ie. on a website, in a brochure, etc., the length of time you wish to use the images for, and the geographical territories in which the images will be shown.
 The use of these images will be exclusive to you, unless agreed otherwise.
 This means that the photographer will not be able to allow any third-party to use the images you are using during the time they are licensed for your use, and possibly beyond, depending on what has been agreed.

 Not every professional photographer can work in every genre of photography.
 A photographer who takes family portraits and weddings is not necessarily the one to shoot a picture of your Board of Directors.

 Should the photographer you choose have an agent, you will usually negotiate with them as the ‘go-between’ – they are the photographer’s representative and will deal with the business side of the commission.
-They are paid a commission by the photographer and will not incur you any extra expense.
+They are paid a fee by the photographer and will not incur you any extra expense.

-The type of commission and specialisation will generally dictate the fee but photographers will also take into account a number of other factors to determine the cost including:
+The type of commission and specialisation will generally dictate the fee but photographers will also take into account a number of other factors to determine the cost, including:

 There is a misconception that if the images are shot digitally, rather than on film, that this is a cheaper way of producing images.
 This is not true.
 Some photographers will still shoot on film but deliver the images in a digital form whilst the majority will shoot and deliver digitally.
 Both methods incur costs.

 - In order to produce high-quality digital images, a lot of time and skill is necessary before, during and after the shoot to ensure the final images are of the highest quality before presentation to the client, and ultimately for reproduction.